Radiology Technologist Schools and Careers in Colorado

 Projected Job Growth

-Colorado occupational estimates between 2018 and 2028 show an expected 25.1% increase in radiologic technologist employment.5 This is much faster than the national projection for radiologic technologist job growth, which is estimated at 9% during the same period.5 According to the Bureau of Labor Statistics (BLS), radiologic technologists and technicians in Colorado earned an average annual salary of $66,420 as of 2019, higher than the national average salary for that position of $63,120.6 There were an estimated 3,750 radiologic technologists working in the state as of 2019.6 The BLS does not track occupational data for limited scope x-ray technicians.
-However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
-Among the hospitals, clinics, imaging centers, and private physicians offices that hire radiology techs in Colorado are University of Colorado Hospital, Centura Health, UCHealth Pikes Peak Regional Hospital, Southwest Diagnostic Centers, and Vibra Healthcare.
+Estimates projecta 24.1% increase in radiologic technologist employment from 2020 to 2030.5 This is much faster than the national projection for radiologic technologist job growth, which is estimated at 8.6% during the same period.5 According to the Bureau of Labor Statistics (BLS), radiologic technologists and technicians in Colorado earned an average annual salary of $74,080 as of 2022, higher than the national average salary for that position of $70,240.6 There were an estimated 3,750 radiologic technologists working in the state as of 2022.6 The BLS does not track occupational data for limited-scope x-ray technicians.
+However, limited-scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
+Among the hospitals, clinics, imaging centers, and private physicians offices that hire radiology techs in Colorado are University of Colorado Hospital, Centura Health, UCHealth Pikes Peak Regional Hospital, and Vibra Healthcare.

 Colorado Radiologic Technologist Salary by Metro Area